✠ Support the Mystagogy Resource Center ✠

 Yearning for solitude, the monk admitted no one into his cell, except his spiritual father.
 He lived by the alms which they put by his small window.
 Saint Bassian died on September 12, 1624.
 Only at burial was it discovered how much he had humbled his flesh.

 At the place of Saint Bassian’s ascetic struggles a monastery was established in honor of the Icon of the Savior Not-Made-by-Hands.
 Veneration of Saint Bassian began in the year 1647, when during a deadly plague that killed many people and animals, many received healing at his tomb.
 The plague especially raged in Tiksna.
 On the orders of Tsar Alexei Mikhailovich, the entire area of Tyksnensky being littered with forests, on all the roads he put a guard who did not miss any passers-by, nor allowed sailing along the river.
 But Moscow merchants who traveled this way to Arkhangelsk suffered heavy losses from this prohibition.
 Therefore, they asked the emperor to remove the guards.
 Then, at the order of the Tsar, John Akingerov, a nobleman, was sent to Tiksna to investigate the case.
 Arriving in Tiksna and having served a moleben in the Church of the Savior, Akingerov went into the chapel, built over the grave of Bassian in honor of Saint Nicholas the Great.
 Seeing the chains of Bassian, he was amazed at the height of his exploits.
 Immediately he ordered all the residents of the Tiksnensky area to gather for a prayer.
-When everyone gathered and served a moleben, nine people died suddenly from ulcers.
+When everyone gathered and served a moleben, nine people died suddenly from the plague.
 The people became terrified.
 Akingerov, the priest and all the peasants in trepidation fell before the tomb of Saint Bassian and with tears prayed to him: "Our Father Bassian, save us from this deadly and pernicious plague!"
 And after the prayer service the plague stopped immediately.

 The Life of the Saint was written in the year 1745 by the abbot Joseph.